twiddlingbits/twr-wasm/docs/api/api-ts-modules.md

     - `bigint` - will be converted into an `int64_t` or equivalent
     - `string` - converted to a `char *` of malloc'd module memory where string is copied into
     - `ArrayBuffer` - the array is copied into malloc'd module memory.
 If you need to pass the length, pass it as a separate argument.
 Any modifications to the memory made by your C code will be reflected back into the JavaScript ArrayBuffer.
-    - `URL` - the url contents are copied into malloc'd module Memory, and two C arguments are generated - index (pointer) to the memory, and length

 `callC` returns the value returned by the C function. `long`, `int32_t`, `int`, `float` or `double` and the like are returned as a `number`.   `int64_t` is returned as a `bigint`, and pointers are returned as a `number`.
 The contents of the pointer will need to be extracted using the [functions listed below](api-ts-memory.md).
 More details can be found in this article: [Passing Function Arguments to WebAssembly](../gettingstarted/parameters.md) and [in this example](../examples/examples-callc.md).
 The [FFT example](../examples/examples-fft.md) demonstrates passing and modifying a `Float32Array` view of an `ArrayBuffer`.